NamesReed/ReedsKeebs/README.md

 If you have a KB2040 and an Alish board, follow these instructions for installation of KMK firmware.

+If you have a ProMicro or similar, you will find instructions for flashing within the Alish40 QMK Firmware directory.

 1. Plug KB2040 DIRECTLY into your computer, USB hubs can cause issues.
 2. Download the CircuitPython installer, a .UF2 file, from https://circuitpython.org/board/adafruit_kb2040/
 3. Enter Bootloader mode on the KB2040 by pressing and holding the BOOT button then pressing the RST button.